Grandpa9585/simple_C_hash_map_implementation/README.md

 I could probably easily implement a generic value hash table by doing void *
 make add_pair do something about duplicates
 all functions has no way to vet if there actually exists a hash_map
+error checking and input checking, in general :sob: